 The text highlighting feature in word processing documents can be a helpful way to draw attention to a specific selection of text in the document.
 But your school or institution might have strict rules about formatting, and highlighting text may not be allowed.

 The steps in this article assume that you already have an existing Google Docs document that contains a text highlighting color, and that you want to remove it.
-This will not remove any other formatting that has been applied to that text.
+This will not remove any other formatting that has been applied to that text, such as if you had followed our tutorial on how to add subscript or superscript in Google Docs.
 If you need to switch to the landscape orientation, this article can show you how.

 Step 3: Click the Text color button in the ribbon above the document, then select the Highlight tab.